duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

   # SessionsController and it wont be used in RegistrationController (for example
   # user already signed in and needs to be redirected)
   def after_sign_in_path_for(resource)
-    # we need save stored location in variable since it is not indenpotent
+    # we need save stored location in variable since it is not idempotent
     # if we call twice stored_location_for(:user) than second will be nil
     # so do not use stored_location_for in views or anywhere else... you can use
     # session[:user_return_to] if you really need